AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/firefox-certificates.md

 4. Open the **AdGuard settings** > **Network** > **HTTPS Filtering** > Install the certificate in **Firefox** > **INSTALL FOR OLD VERSIONS**;
 5. Open the folder `data/data/org.mozilla.firefox/files/mozilla` using `adb shell su` and `cd data/data/...`, then browse to the folder named `xxxxxxx.default` and memorize its name;
 6. In the specified folder we are interested in two files:
-- `cert9.db`
+- `cert9.db`,
-- `key4.db`
+- `key4.db`.
 7. We need to move these files to a folder of the browser where the security certificate issue occurred:
 - `data/data/org.mozilla.<browser_name>/files/mozilla/yyyyyy.default`.
 8. The full command will look like this:
-- `adb shell su`
+- `adb shell su`,
-- `cp -R data/data/org.mozilla.firefox/files/mozilla/xxxxxxxxxx.default/cert9.db data/data/org.mozilla.<browser_name>/files/mozilla/yyyyyyyyyy.default`.
+- `cp -R data/data/org.mozilla.firefox/files/mozilla/xxxxxxxxxx.default/cert9.db data/data/org.mozilla.<browser_name>/files/mozilla/yyyyyyyyyy.default`,
 - `cp -R data/data/org.mozilla.firefox/files/mozilla/xxxxxxxxxx.default/key4.db data/data/org.mozilla.<browser_name>/files/mozilla/yyyyyyyyyy.default`.

 In case you received the system notification **permission denied**, you should first move the specified files to the permission-free directory.
 And after that you should move them to the necessary folder in your Firefox browser.

 The full command should look something like this:

-- `adb shell su`.
+- `adb shell su`,
-- `cp -R data/data/org.mozilla.firefox/files/mozilla/xxxxxxxx.default/cert9.db sdcard/Download `
+- `cp -R data/data/org.mozilla.firefox/files/mozilla/xxxxxxxx.default/cert9.db sdcard/Download `,
-- `cp -R data/data/org.mozilla.firefox/files/mozilla/xxxxxxxxx.default/key4.db sdcard/Download `
+- `cp -R data/data/org.mozilla.firefox/files/mozilla/xxxxxxxxx.default/key4.db sdcard/Download `,
-- `cp -R sdcard/Download/cert9.db data/data/org.mozilla.<browser_name>/files/mozilla/yyyyyyyyyy.default`.
+- `cp -R sdcard/Download/cert9.db data/data/org.mozilla.<browser_name>/files/mozilla/yyyyyyyyyy.default`,
 - `cp -R sdcard/Download/key4.db data/data/org.mozilla.<browser_name>/files/mozilla/yyyyyyyyyy.default`.

 If `adb shell su` does not work, you should try `adb shell` initially, and then `su`.